SoftwareEngineeringToolDemos/FSE-2012-FaultTracer/ReadMe.txt

   <import file="${faulttracer}\resources\faulttracer.xml"/>
 </project>

-To illustrate, see the fault-config.xml and fault-config-junit3.xml for a small example project under the examples/bank-account1.0 directory.
+To illustrate, see the fault-config-junit4.xml and fault-config-junit3.xml for a small example project under the examples/bank-account1.0 (and 2.0) directory.

 In the config file: